SailorMoose/HCI-Project2020/README.md

 # Welcome to our HCI Project!

-A school project at Örebro University
+A school project at Örebro University for the Course Human-Computer-Interaction made by:

 * Rasmus Olstedt
 * Daniel Malm
 * Kjell Engelhjelm